Study programme

 The specialisation Science in Society brings together Radboud University students from all disciplines within our Faculty of Science.
 You’ll go on to learn about other stakeholders like government officials, politicians, businessmen and the general public.
 You’ll come to understand the influence that the public opinion and media can have on how social issues are tackled.

 The specific content of this specialisation really starts in the second year of your Master’s.
-Once the second year starts, you can choose between a social science track and a philosophical-reflective track (see below).
+During the second year, you can focus on topics of your interest in either a social science profile or a philosophical-reflective profile.

 Although we advise you to enrol in this specialisation as soon as possible, it’s possible to switch to this specialisation at any time during your first year.